mobeigi/chessort/data/generation/README.md

 ## Overview

 This is a helper script designed to pre-generate Chessort games from FEN strings using the Stockfish engine.
-It retrieves the top N moves, filters out positions that do not meet a minimum number of distinct move evaluations, and saves the results to CSV files along with metadata.
+It retrieves the top N moves, filters out positions that do not meet a minimum number of moves, and saves the results to CSV files along with metadata.

 ## Folder Structure